 Civil Grand Jury

 Now accepting applications for the Santa Cruz County Civil Grand Jury.
-Please complete an application and submit it by the last Friday in April.
+Please complete an application and submit it by May 26, 2017, as the deadline for applying has be extended past April.
 See the application form for details.

 Civil Grand Jury Information

 The Santa Cruz County Civil Grand Jury consists of 19 private citizens solicited from the registry of voters and through community outreach.
 Interested citizens are interviewed and, if selected, empanelled by the presiding judge of the Grand Jury.
 This investigative body serves for one year, with the option of individual jurors serving a second year.
 Grand Jury duties, powers, and qualifications, as well as the selection process, are set forth in the California Penal Code.

 The Grand Jury is part of the judicial branch of government and has three functions:

 - To examine all aspects of city and county governments and special districts by initiating its own investigation;